Hands UP if you had a personal diary or a writing journal when you were a kid.

 Let the Kid Have Privacy

 Journals can be fun, but their real value is in the safe space they provide.
-Adults often use journals as a place to vent.
+Adults often use writing journals as a safe place to express negative feelings.
 Kids deserve to have that same kind of safe space.
 Many of us start journaling as middle-schoolers precisely because we need to work through the new feelings and situations that burgeoning adulthood is throwing at us.
 Make sure your kids know that their journals are sacrosanct so that they can express themselves freely.

 For more ideas, check out this flip through of a kid's journal by JiGi Fabulous on YouTube.